dret/webconcepts/concepts/uri-scheme/example.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/example"
 title:         "URI Scheme: example"
+concept-name:  URI Scheme
+concept-value: example
 description: "There is a need for a scheme name that can be used for examples in documentation without fear of conflicts with current or future actual schemes.
 The scheme \"example\" is hereby registered as a 'permanent' scheme for that purpose."
 ---